joybio/multiPrime/README.md

 # multi PCR primer pairs design processing pipeline
 multiPrime was developed to design primer set for large-scale sequences.
 It can identify the core primer pairs and optimize primer sets.

-multiPrime1: degenerate primer design by DEGEPRIME (MD-DPD).
+multiPrime1: Degenerate primer design by DEGEPRIME (MD-DPD).

-mulitPrime2: degenerate primer design by multiPrime-core (MD-EDPD and MD-DPD).
+mulitPrime2: Degenerate primer design by multiPrime-core (MD-EDPD and MD-DPD).

 Scripts and pipelines provided in this repository aid to design multiplex PCR primer and return a minimal primerset for multi-PCR.
 It contains all scripts to allow a self-assembled processing and additionally provides pipeline scripts that run the entire processing automatically.